lmc2179/lmc2179.github.io/drafts/predictive_simulation.md

 We can come up with an estimate of $\mathbb{E}[\theta]$ by averaging the simulated pads.
 We can even estimate quantiles

-Other ideas: Counterfactuals/Effects of interventions
+Other ideas: Counterfactuals/Effects of interventions/Results of decisions